 Fail quickly and cheaply

-Large projects are far more likely to fail than are small ones.
-Part of this is doubtless due to the risks associated with complexity.
-Cutting a large task into many small ones does not necessarily eliminate complexity, as much as move it to the task of integrating the many.
-However, there is wisdom in proceeding in controlled steps, and the results of research bear this out.
 Agility is all the rage, and has the bonus of delivering a stream of benefit (at least when done properly).
 The approach is one of trying something, appraising the results and being prepared to either reinforce it or cut and try again depending on results.
-This means that although all trials will not produce perfect results first time, the risk of delusion is minimised.
+Perfect results are not always seen first time, but the risk of delusion is minimised.
 Rather than charging ahead with massive momentum regardless of results, this approach feels its way.
-People are encouraged to experiment.
+Experimentation develops.
 This has to work in the context of effective decision-making and data if it is to work.

 Some years ago, I worked with an examinations board that wanted to get away from moving paper scripts around the world.
 Multiple marking was a nightmare of logistics.
 My team supported them in testing on-line marking.
 Before the board went any further, they had to know that marking in a different way would not introduce a bias, as the reliability of marking was critical to their reputation and market success.
 Their research department designed a rigorous and statistically robust test, which we built and ran.
 Fortunately, the results were clear and positive.
 The organisation had effectively addressed the risk at known and managed cost.
 It also took care to learn, and uncovered substantial unexpected benefit in the process.